-About the Office of International Education & Development
+The Office of International Education and Development (OIED)

 OIED's experienced, professional staff works with students, faculty, and administrators in OIED’s four distinct units:

 Education Abroad and Exchanges

 Office of the U.S. Department of State Diplomat in Residence